 Fungicides and Fungistats: Extreme caution should be used with fungicides and fungistats.
 In the past, various fungicides (chemicals that kill mold) and fungistats (chemicals that stop mold growth) were recommended and widely used for control of mold in library, archival, and museum collections.
 In recent years, however, use of these substances has been more carefully evaluated and is no longer recommended.
 Their use raises concerns about toxicity and long-term negative effects on collection materials.
-Toxic components can preclude direct handling and complicate future conservation treatments.
-In addition, it has been determined that these compounds and procedures impart no residual protection to collections materials, suggesting that the benefits do not outweigh the risks.
+Toxic components can prevent direct handling and complicate future conservation treatments.
+In addition, it has been determined that fungicides and fungistats give no residual protection to collections materials, suggesting that the benefits do not outweigh the risks.

 In the case of major blooms affecting a significant part of the collection or outbreaks involving highly toxic mold species, outside professionals may advise using specialized fungicides legally registered for use in public buildings when applied by a licensed professional to disinfect HVAC systems and ductwork.
 It should be noted, however, that none of these substances have been tested for their long-term effects on permanent collections materials.

 The procedures outlined below are necessary to inhibit and inactivate mold growth on collection items.
 They should be followed if first-response actions are not successful in stopping a mold bloom, if the environment and/or the materials remain damp, and/or if the number of affected materials is large.
 Although these procedures inactivate mold, dormant spores will remain viable.
 Inactivation must be followed by mold remediation to minimize future occurrences.